thorrockstar/pulsar_p3_repmod_odin/README.md

 **Note:**

-Don't expect the alarm to be loud... it will not be loud enought to wake you up, simply because it is silenced by the massive metal case of the watch. :-)
+Don't expect the alarm to be loud... it will not be loud enough to wake you up, simply because it is silenced by the massive metal case of the watch. :-)

 **Set Alarm**